 When we generalize the conception, it says that women were really pathetic in ancient times, powerless and enclosed inside social boundaries.
 And people think that women empowerment is only a recently discovered subject.
-But when we look closely into the history, we will find that while majority of the women were actually powerless, some were heroic and had magnificent aura to them.
-Although world has seen only a handful of famous women in different areas like science, social service, nation service and so on in the past.
+But when we look closely into history, we will find that while the majority of the women were actually powerless, some were heroic and had a magnificent aura to them.
+Although the world has seen only a handful of famous women in different areas like science, social service, nation service and so on in the past.
 So today to give the women a small part of their due respect and recognition, we have brought a list of 10 Indian Female Freedom Fighters who were as brave as the men of their times.

 India was under British rule for a long time.
 The rule started from the partition of the leaders and rulers of our country and the rule ended with the integrity of the common people.
-These common people included youngsters, adults and seniors as well as men and women.
+These common people included youngsters, adults, and seniors as well as men and women.
 Although we might only have heard of Jhansi ki Rani Laxmi Bai when it comes to the Indian Women Freedom Fighters, but the legend has the names of more female warriors to narrate.

 When the struggle for freedom was on peak, women joined hands with everyone else and played an important part in the independence of India.

 So here is the list of the bravest and strongest 10 Indian Female Freedom Fighters who carried the flag of female empowerment with courage and might:

 Also, check out these 10 Most Famous Painters of India